-- This book is from God wherein there is no error and is the guidance for those who want to be righteous (2:1-2).
+- This scripture is from God wherein there is no error and is a guidance for those who want to be righteous followed by the Quranic initials Alif.Laam.Meem (2:1-2).

-It is noteworthy that the meaning of ALM prefixed to the sura is explained in the earlier revelation being Order of Revelation 57 where the 2nd verse refers to the 1st verse to be the poofs of this book [31:1-3: ALM.
-These (letters) are proofs (Aayat, plural of Aaya means verse, sign, proof or miracle) of this book of wisdom.
-A guidance and a mercy for the righteous].
+Note: The meaning of Alif.Laam.Meem prefixed to the sura is explained in the earlier revelation being Order of Revelation 57 where the 2nd verse refers to the 1st verse to be the poofs of this book [31:1-3]: Alif.Laam.Meem.
+This (female) is of signs (Aayaat, plural of Aaya means verse, sign, proof or miracle) of the scripture, the wise.
+A guidance and a mercy for the good doers.

 - God has specified the requirements of the believers who want to be the winners in the Hereafter being certain about it (2:3-5) including the consequences of the disbelievers (2:6-7) and the hypocrites because of their evil behaviors (2:8-20).